SzymonNiemiec/szymonniemiec/README.md

 ### ⚛️ About me

-Senior Frontend Developer with a mission to create inclusive, high-quality web experiences.
+Senior Developer with a mission to create inclusive, high-quality web experiences.
 With expertise in React, Next.js, TypeScript, and Tailwind CSS, I’ve spent over 7 years building applications that are not only visually stunning but also accessible, performant, and easy to maintain.

 I believe that great software is built through teamwork, clear communication, and a shared commitment to excellence.
 Whether it’s leading frontend architecture discussions, optimizing performance, or advocating for best practices, I’m always focused on delivering value to both users and the business.